How to Glaze Bathroom Cabinets for an Antique Look?

 I have glazed (de-glazed, and re-glazed) over a variety of different types of paints like latex paints, oil paints, enamels, polyurethane, chalk paints, etc.

-IMO, glazing will work best over latex-based paints with eggshell or satin finish.
+IMO, glazing over flat and glossy paint finishes is not very easy.
+It will work best over latex-based paints with an eggshell or satin finish.

-Glaze may work over oil-based paints for you, depending on various factors (like the brand of paint, how old it is, etc.).
+Glaze may work over oil-based paints depending on factors like the brand of paint, its glossiness, how old it is, etc. But you should not try glazing over chalk paints, especially if it’s unsealed.

-Since chalk paint is naturally porous, glazing over it will make the glaze settle down in pores.
+Since chalk paint is naturally porous, glazing over it will make the glaze settle down in pores, creating a muddy, messy look rather than a smooth, silky, and buttery surface.

 Can You Paint Over Glazed Cabinets and Furniture?

+Painting or staining over the glazed cabinets is not so easy, and I recommend not doing so.
 If you fail to do it properly, you will be wasting your time and energy and maybe also damaging the finish forever.

-You should then apply a coat of good primer followed by premium quality glossy paint.
+Since paint or stain does not adhere to the glaze coating well, you should always strip the glaze and then apply a coat of good primer followed by premium quality paint.

 How to remove the glaze from cabinets?